wp-plugins/gallery-bank/readme.txt

 [vimeo https://vimeo.com/92378296]

-###IMPORTANT: If you think you found a bug in the Contact Bank or have any problem or question concerning Contact Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

 It provides a powerful engine for uploading and managing galleries of images & videos, with the ability to batch upload, add/delete/rearrange/sort images, edit thumbnails, 100+ settings, and even much more.
 It also provides different front-end display styles (filmstrips, slideshows, masonry, blog styles and thumbnail galleries), all of them comes with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.

 ***The Gallery Bank WordPress Gallery Plugin is now proudly maintained by <a href="http://www.tech-banker.com">Tech Banker</a> since March 2014.***

 Gallery Bank is designed to adapt each portfolio to any situation and can be easily used on mobiles as it is a Responsive Plugin.

-***July 26, 2014: We're happy to announce that Gallery Bank reached 161,900+ plugin downloads in only 1 year.
+***July 26, 2014: We're happy to announce that Gallery Bank reached 162,000+ plugin downloads in only 1 year.
 We frequently receive positive feedback from people using our Gallery Bank Plugin for WordPress.
 Thanks so much for your support!***

 <a href="http://tech-banker.com/forum/gallery-bank-support/" target="_blank">Support Desk - feel free to ask your Queries</a>